The following workshops/masterclasses were available for those wanting an in-depth experience as part of the Conference.

 Current JCU internal engagement includes TEDxJCUCairns Technical Director, Research Fellow at the Cairns Institute and Lecturer in Creative Arts specialising in media art.
 He is Co-chief Investigator on the innovative State of the Arts Report, a partnership with Cairns Regional Council to undertake a longitudinal evaluation of the social impact of arts and culture in the Cairns region.
 He is the guest curator for KickArts Contemporary Arts major retrospective of Torres Strait Islander artist Billy Missi in association with CIAF 2019.

 Caring for Paper Documents and Books

 Melanie Sorenson, Conservator

-Come along to this workshop to learn some practical skills and approaches to looking after paper and bound documents in collections.
-Care for photographs will be discussed briefly, however the main focus of this workshop is cost-effective methods of caring for collections in line with international conservation practice and sound advice.
-Participants are invited to discuss examples and concerns regarding the storage of their own collections.
+Participants in this workshop learnt some practical skills and approaches to looking after paper and bound documents in collections.
+Care for photographs was discussed briefly, however the main focus of this workshop was cost-effective methods of caring for collections in line with international conservation practice and sound advice.
+Participants were invited to discuss examples and concerns regarding the storage of their own collections.

 • Knowledge of how to care for paper, photographs and books.